 - Made even funnier by Robin's bemused reaction when he starts laughing hysterically in his sleep, due to Sir Hiss' tongue tickling the bottom of his foot...who he then involuntarily kicks.
 The look Robin gave John for the strange noises he was making in his sleep prior to this can only be matched by Hiss' when he wakes up and sees John's foot nearby, post-kicking.

 - After Robin gets the bag of money from under John's pillow, John starts crying like a baby and sucks his thumb.
-Causing Sir Hiss to wake up with a hilarious look on his.
+Causing Sir Hiss to wake up with a hilarious look on his face.
 Robin gets the last money bag from between John's arm, which removed John's thumb from his mouth.
 Still sleeping, he tries to reach for his thumb.
 Robin takes one look at him, then gets the bag, sending the thumb right back into John's mouth.

 - Drunk Sir Hiss